 The monarch butterfly has declined dramatically over the past 20 years, and efforts are being made across Iowa to increase monarch abundance by providing suitable habitat that includes nectar sources for adult butterflies and milkweed for the caterpillars.
+2019 appears to be a "good year" for monarchs.
+In 2018 two of the monarchs we banded were recovered at overwintering sites in central Mexico.

 Contact Kirk Larsen, Luther professor of biology, with questions at [email protected].